tango-controls/rfc/2/README.md

 * data are represented in the form of attributes and pipes.
 * actions are represented in the form of commands.

 Its model can be represented as a defined tree which each elements are from a defined types: Class, Device, Property, Attribute, Command following the rules below:

 * The Device is a distributed object which SHALL be accessed locally or via network.
-* The Device SHALL be an instance of one Device Class (see RFC-9)
+* The Device SHALL be an instance of one Device Class, see [RFC-9]()
-* The Device MAY have one or several Property, called Device Property
+* The Device MAY have one or several Property, called Device Property, see [RFC-5]()
-* The Device MAY have one or several Attribute,
+* The Device MAY have one or several Attribute, see [RFC-4]()
 * The Device SHALL have one State attribute
 * The Device SHALL have one Status attribute
-* The Device MAY have one or seeveral Pipe
+* The Device MAY have one or several Pipe
-* The Device MAY have one or several Command
+* The Device MAY have one or several Command, see [RFC-3]()
 * The Device SHALL have one unique identifier which represents its Name

 * The Class MAY have one or more Device instance
 * The Class MAY have one or several Property, called Class Property

-### Devcie Interface
+### Device Interface

-The Devcie Interface is a list of Attributes, Pipes and Commands provided by a Device Instance.
+The Device Interface is a list of Attributes, Pipes and Commands provided by a Device Instance.
-The Device instance SHALL expose (provides access) all Attributes, Pipes and Commands defined by its Device Class.
+The Device instance SHALL expose (provides access to) all Attributes, Pipes and Commands defined by its Device Class.

 The Device instance MAY expose Attributes and/or Commands not defined by its Device Class.
-These are called Dynamic Attributes and/or Dynamic Commands respectively.
+These are called Dynamic Attributes and/or Dynamic Commands respectively, see [RFC-XX]().
-The Dynamic Attributes and Dynamic Commands MAY be added to the interface during Device Initalisation phase and/or Device Operation.
+The Dynamic Attributes and Dynamic Commands MAY be added to the interface during Device Initialisation phase and/or Device Operation.

 ### Naming convention

 * The Device's Name SHALL use the following convention:

 ``` ABNF
 device-name = domain "/" family "/" member
 domain = 1*VCHAR